 What are the ACT requirements for prospective students to get into Northwestern?

-Admission data indicates that Northwestern regularly accepts students with ACT's of 32 and above.
-Successful applicants typically send ACT scores in the top 3 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 31 in some instances.
-Prospective students submitting an ACT composite of 33 or higher should be in the upper half of applicants - and students with a 34 and above have very competitive chances.
-Scoring well on the ACT is very important as 71 percent of applicants submit ACT scores to Northwestern University.
+Admission data indicates that Northwestern regularly accepts students with ACT's of 33 and above.
+Successful applicants typically send ACT scores in the top 2 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 32 in some instances.
+Prospective students submitting an ACT composite of 34 or higher should be in the upper half of applicants - and students with a 35 and above have very competitive chances.
+The school ranks #2 in Illinois for highest average ACT composite score.
+Scoring well on the ACT is very important as 65 percent of applicants submit ACT scores to Northwestern University.

 |ACT Score||Competitiveness||Admission Chances|